Jean-Claude Leroy

-Jean-Claude Leroy (born 3 June 1952 in Wavrans-sur-l'Aa) was a member of the National Assembly of France.
+Jean-Claude Leroy (born 3 June 1952 in Wavrans-sur-l'Aa) is a former member of the National Assembly of France.
 He represented the Pas-de-Calais department, and is a member of the Socialist Party, part of the Socialiste, radical, citoyen et divers gauche group.

 He has been president of the Departmental Council of Pas-de-Calais since 2017.